ripter/pforth-raylib/README.md

 ### Bugs

+* It crashes if you keep a window open too long.
 * Lots of missing words.
+While every word on the [cheatsheet](https://www.raylib.com/cheatsheet/cheatsheet.html) have been stubbed, most have not been implimented yet.
 * file paths in .fth files are relative to the pforth executable location.
 They should be relative to the file location instead.
 * Segfaults instead of giving error or crash info.
 * Hexcode instead of word on unknown word.